mslhii/flappycanary/README.md

 This app is based on a tutorial from Kilobolt Studios, which you can find here: http://www.kilobolt.com/zombie-bird-tutorial-flappy-bird-remake.html

 Flappy Canary 1.0 is just the game complete with achievements and leaderboards.
+No more improvements will be made